 - whether the pupil qualifies for the pupil premium or receives free school meals;

-- whether the pupil is a looked after child or is on the Child Protection Register;
+- whether the pupil is a looked after child;

 After a programme, we collect the following personal data about the young people we work with from their school or pupil referral unit:

 - perceived change in behaviour by staff at the school or pupil referral unit;

 - where the young person has left the school or pupil referral unit since completing the programme, any destination information held by the school or pupil referral unit i.e. education, employment, training;

 - where the school is a pupil referral unit, whether the pupil has returned to mainstream school within 3 to 6 months of participating;

 We collect the following personal data about the young people we work with directly from them:

 - their responses to our interview and evaluation processes, including their name, date of birth and school or pupil referral unit they attend.

 We also collect the following personal data from you as the holder of parental responsibility when you provide consent for us to keep the above data for the young person in your care: